(CNN) -- Brian Sanderholm thinks Justin Thurber deserves to die for raping and killing his 19-year-old daughter.

 But amid a time of economic turmoil some legislators in Kansas and elsewhere say the price of justice is too high.
 They have introduced legislation to take the death penalty off the books over financial concerns.

 Jodi Sanderholm was last seen alive on January 5, 2007, at dance practice at Cowley College in Arkansas City, Kansas, where she was a student and member of the Cowley College Tigerettes Danceline.
 Her bruised and battered body was found four days later in a pile of brush, bearing signs of a violent and prolonged death that prosecutors likened to torture.

 A jury sentenced Thurber to death on February 18.
 A Kansas court will decide whether to uphold the jury's verdict in a hearing scheduled for March 20.

-If Kansas Senate Bill 208 passes as written, it won't take effect until July 1, so it is unlikely to affect Thurber's sentence.
+If Kansas Senate Bill 208 passes, it won't take effect until July 1, so it won't affect Thurber's sentence.
 But future savings could be substantial.

 "Because of the downturn in the national economy, we are facing one of the largest budget deficits in our history," state Sen. Carolyn McGinn, a Republican, said in an opinion piece posted on TheKansan.com Friday.
 "What is certain is we are all going to have to look at new and creative ways to fund state and community programs and services."

 The state would save more than $500,000 per case by not seeking the death penalty, McGinn wrote, money that could be used for "prevention programs, community corrections and other programs to decrease future crimes against society."

 Fiscal concerns are just a part of McGinn's argument.
 She has also cited the disproportionate rate of minorities that are sentenced to death.
 Kansas reintroduced the death penalty in 1994 but has not executed a condemned inmate since 1965.